AlaskaBlake/CS372DiscordBot/README.md

 # Games

 - Roulette: Give a number under 25 and see who wins russian roulette in that many rounds, you or the bot.
 - Guess: Guess a number, and give the range.
-Win if the random number in that range is the same as guess.
+Win if the random number from that range is the same as guess.
 - Character: Generate a random D&D character for given name